thecapacity/datasciencecoursera/DevData_Products/CourseProj/README.md

 And the Source Code is hosted at Github: https://github.com/thecapacity/datasciencecoursera/tree/master/DevData_Products/CourseProj

+A presentation can be found at RPubs: http://rpubs.com/thecapacity/DevData_Products_TreadmillConversion

 For context of the assignment, please refer to the *Guidance* section, but if you're looking for immediate background on the application and how to deploy please see the *Problem Definition* and *Application Deployment* sections for those details.

 #### Guidance